Permanent Eyebrow Q&A with Brow Boss and owner of Smartface, Kim

 I got the scoop on permanent eyebrows from brow guru, Kim!
 She owns Smartface (one of my favorite spas in San Diego) and really knows her stuff.
 She’s been in the industry for over 13 years and her brow artistry skills are some of the best I’ve ever seen!
 I’ll be doing a 2 part series where we learn about the permanent eyebrow process, then watch it in action.
 I have a video and the interview questions below so you can watch or read depending on your preference.
 Enjoy!

-L: What is the difference between Microblading & Powder Brows?
+L: What is the difference between Microblading & Ombre Brows?

 K: Microblading is the hair stroke technique and it’s done with a hand tool/ blade dipped in pigment.
 The pigment is then scratched into the skin to look like hair.
 Microblading blurs over time and eventually looks like powder brows.